ICLG – Corporate Tax 2026 Singapore Chapter

 We are pleased to share that Benedict, Eugene, and Philip have contributed to the Singapore chapter of the International Comparative Legal Guide – Corporate Tax 2026, which has now been published on ICLG.com.

-This annual guide is widely regarded as a leading comparative reference for corporate taxation across multiple jurisdictions.
-It brings together insights from experienced practitioners to provide readers with a practical understanding of how corporate tax rules are applied in different legal systems.
-The Singapore chapter offers a current and detailed overview of the country’s tax environment, reflecting both established principles and recent international developments.
+This annual guide stands as a leading comparative reference on corporate taxation across many jurisdictions.
+Experienced practitioners share practical insights throughout the guide.
+Readers gain a clear understanding of how different legal systems apply corporate tax rules.
+The Singapore chapter presents a current and detailed overview of the country’s tax environment.
+It reflects established principles and recent international developments.

-The chapter addresses a broad range of issues relevant to corporate taxpayers and advisers operating in or through Singapore.
-These include the framework governing tax residence and the application of double tax agreements, as well as the treatment of payments made across borders.
-It also discusses transaction-related taxes and the taxation of ongoing business activities, offering clarity on compliance and structuring considerations.
+The chapter covers many issues relevant to corporate taxpayers and advisers operating in or through Singapore.
+It explains the rules on tax residence and double tax agreements.
+It addresses the treatment of cross-border payments.
+The chapter also reviews transaction-related taxes and the taxation of ongoing business activities.
+These sections highlight key compliance and structuring considerations.

-In addition, the chapter examines how capital gains and foreign-sourced income are treated under Singapore law, alongside commentary on international tax initiatives such as Base Erosion and Profit Shifting and the broader dynamics of global tax competition.
-These discussions are particularly relevant for multinational enterprises navigating evolving regulatory expectations and cross-border operations.
+The chapter examines the treatment of capital gains and foreign-sourced income under Singapore law.
+It also discusses international tax initiatives such as Base Erosion and Profit Shifting.
+The analysis considers broader trends in global tax competition.
+These topics directly affect multinational enterprises managing cross-border operations and regulatory change.